icon-project/icon-sdk-python/README.md

 - from_ : The wallet address making a transaction
 - to : The wallet address to receive coin or SCORE address  to receive a transaction
 - step_limit : The maximum step value for processing a transaction
-- nid : Network ID
+- nid : Network ID (1 for Main net, 2 for Test net, etc)
 - nonce :   An arbitrary number used to prevent transaction hash collision
 - content_type : Content's mime-type
 - content : Binary data of the SCORE